 Again It may be possible that this is caused by an internet connection issue.
 Run the troubleshooter just to be sure.
 You can run the Internet troubleshooter, by following the same steps as from Settings > Update and Security > Troubleshoot > Internet Connections.
 Run the troubleshooter and let windows check and fix the problem for you.

 After complete the process Restart windows and check again for Windows updates, let us know this helps or not.

 Restart the Windows Update Service

-If due to some reason, previously you have disabled windows update service or its related services not running this may cause Windows Update to fails to install.
+If due for some reason, previously you have disabled the windows update service or its related services not running this may cause Windows Update to fails to install.